-Cyprus is in the process of implementing EU rules on social security coordination by adopting EESSI - Electronic Exchange of Social Insurance Information, an IT system that helps social security institutions across the EU to exchange information more rapidly and securely, gradually replacing paper-based exchanges.
-Currently, the software implementation has been completed, and a testing and production environment is running with 32 business use cases (BUCs).
-The project is expected to be completed by the second half of 2020 with the activation of 99 BUCs.
+Cyprus has implemented EU rules on social security coordination by participating in EESSI - Electronic Exchange of Social Insurance Information project.
+This IT system helps social security institutions across the EU to exchange information more rapidly and securely and is gradually replacing paper-based exchanges.
+Currently, the software implementation has been completed, and the system is up and running with close to 80% of business use cases (BUCs) in production.
+The project is expected to cover soon more than 80% of BUCs.